 Group Internal Audit (GIA) is an independent function commissioned by the Board.
 The Board Audit Committee (BAC) is responsible for guidance on and evaluation of GIA within the Nordea Group.
 The Group Chief Audit Executive (CAE) has the overall responsibility for GIA.
 The CAE reports on a functional basis to the Board and the BAC and reports on an administrative basis to the Group CEO.
 The Board approves the appointment and dismissal of the CAE and decides, on proposal from the Board Remuneration Committee, on salary and other employment terms and conditions for the CAE.

-The purpose of GIA is to support the Board and Group Executive Management (GEM) in protecting the assets, reputation and sustainability of the organisation.
-GIA does this by assessing whether all significant risks are identified and appropriately reported by management and the risk functions to the Board, its committees and GEM; by assessing whether all significant risks are adequately controlled; and by challenging GEM to improve the effectiveness of governance, risk management and internal controls.
+The purpose of GIA is to support the Board and Group Leadership Team (GLT) in protecting the assets, reputation and sustainability of the organisation.
+GIA does this by assessing whether all significant risks are identified and appropriately reported by management and the risk functions to the Board, its committees and GLT by assessing whether all significant risks are adequately controlled and by challenging GLT to improve the effectiveness of governance, risk management and internal controls.

 GIA does not engage in consulting activity unless otherwise instructed by the BAC.